mikechau/react-primer-draft/README.md

 5. When `this._fetchRemoteData()` completes, `this.setState(...)` is called and a new `render` happens!
 The update lifecycle events are also triggered.
 6. The user can use the available buttons to reset or update the list of animals.

-So, to sum it all up, to render children, simply `map` over your collection and return the components you want rendered by passing in the collections item attributes as props.
+To render dynamic children, simply `map` over your collection and return the components you want rendered by passing in the collections item attributes as props.

-**NOTE:** when mapping over an array, the result components must be given a `key`.
+**NOTE:** When mapping over an array, the result components must be given a `key`.

 #### key